 What’s more, this argument that magical thinking is beneficial because it can be motivational is propped up precariously by the presumption that an understanding of how meditation ‘works’ based on your favourite brand of mystical bullshit does not affect how beneficial somebody’s meditation practice is.
 The psychic who takes up meditation because his horoscope told him to will be experiencing the same effects as the scientist who takes it up because research shows that it reduces blood pressure (classic Sagittarius).

-This may be true sometimes, but one’s understanding of why one is meditating and how it’s supposed to take effect usually has a direct impact on how one meditates; that is, the techniques one uses, and the state of mind one brings to the meditation cushion.
-When there are so many more ways to get meditation wrong than there are to get it right, these differences can be consequential.
+But one’s understanding of why one is meditating and how it’s supposed to take effect has a direct impact on how one meditates; that is, the techniques one uses, and the state of mind one brings to the meditation cushion.
+When there are many more ways to get meditation wrong than there are to get it right, these differences can be consequential.

 For example, if somebody really thinks it is fundamentally about “letting down your guard” so that “light energy” can get into your body, they may end up simply doing their own weird blend of a visualisation practice and trying to “let down their guard” (however they interpret that).
 Will it be relaxing?
 Probably.
 Will it have all the benefits of a standard mindfulness meditation practice?
 Almost certainly not.
-There are a bunch of studies comparing mindfulness programmes to pure relaxation and/or visualisation techniques, and the statistics are firmly in favour of mindfulness when in comes to its impact. (for example this meta-analysis1).
+There are a bunch of studies comparing mindfulness programmes to pure relaxation and/or visualisation techniques, and the statistics seem to be in favour of mindfulness when in comes to positive impact on things like stress. (for example this meta-analysis1).

 The results of magical thinking can be even more egregious than this.
 Certain strands of the Pure Land sect of Buddhism maintain that it is a waste of time to do any meditation at all; that one need only chant the name of the correct Buddha, and one will be reincarnated in the eponymous Pure Land, to live in bliss and get some good meditation practice started now that those material bodies and their asses aren’t around for there to be a pain in.
 These schools of thought have historically been very widely subscribed.

 The reason I object to bad epistemology where meditation practice is concerned, then, is the same reason I would object to it in the case of medicine.
-If somebody feels better for believing that their disease can be exorcised away by their priest, it may seem harmless, but those beliefs shut them off to exploring real treatments, and this can be the difference between life and death.
-Misrepresenting how meditation works shuts people off to exploring and understanding effective meditation practice in the same way.
-If meditation has any beneficial effects at all, then this matters.
+If somebody feels better for believing that their disease can be exorcised away by their priest, it may seem harmless, but those beliefs shut them off to exploring real treatments.
+In the case of medicine, this can and does cost lives.
+Misrepresenting how meditation works – or simply arguing that it doesn’t matter – shuts people off to exploring and understanding effective meditation practice in the same way.
+If meditation has any beneficial effect beyond that of a placebo, then this matters.

 If you really want to insist that the method one uses to meditate is irrelevant, and that all are equally worthwhile, it commits you to defending the proposition that anything I can sit on a cushion and arbitrarily decide to call meditation is worth just as much as well – which is tantamount to saying that it is worth nothing.